 The Habtic Standard

-I’ve never tried my hand at journalism before, let alone a feature article.
+I had never tried my hand at journalism before, let alone a feature article.
 But thanks to friends in high places, I got my first chance at The Habtic Standard, an online magazine

 dedicated to providing a singular, authoritative voice in the opportunistic jungle of corporate wellness.